Standard operating procedures (SOPs) describe the step-by-step process for executing tasks.

 We’ve (thankfully) come a long way from the days of having physical binders full of printed SOPs.

 Notion makes it easy to create aesthetically pleasing procedures that are also easily searchable, if they are input into a database.
-A database also allows you to create views of documentation that is filtered to a specific division or role in your business.
+A database also allows you to create views of documentation that are filtered to a specific division or role in your business.

 Properties you might include in your SOP database: